 In How to Think Straight About Psychology, Keith Stanovich (2012) notes that many students are "disappointed because psychology contains not one grand theory but many different theories, each covering a limited aspect of behavior" (p.
 4).
 These students have a sense regarding the importance of coherently organized knowledge, and we should heed their disappointment.
-Empathizing with these students begins to allow for the recognition of the "problem of psychology" (Henriques, 2008), the fact that the field is strikingly hard to define and yet it connects to many different branches of learning.
+Empathizing with these students begins to allow for the recognition of the "problem of psychology" (Henriques, 2008).
 The problem of psychology is illuminated by considering the story of Sigmund Koch.
 Koch was charged by the American Psychological Association to conduct a "study of the science" in the late 1950s, with the goal of clearly defining the discipline.
 After years of study, he concluded that the field of psychology was not a conceptually coherent entity and, more than that, he concluded it could not be one.
-Instead, his conclusion was the thing we called psychology was really just a loosely overlapping "confederation of sub-disciplines" that, more often than not, were concerned with different subject matters from different perspectives and advocated different methods of investigation (Koch, 1993).
+Instead, his conclusion was the thing we called psychology was really a loosely overlapping "confederation of subdisciplines" that were concerned with different subject matters from different perspectives and advocated different methods of investigation (Koch, 1993).

-The nature of psychology's conceptual problems become clearer when we look at the history of psychology and see that it was founded by pioneers who focused on very different subject matters.
-The birth of the discipline is often formally dated to 1879, which corresponds to the opening of the first scientific laboratory for the empirical investigation of psychological phenomena by Wilhelm Wundt in Germany.
-Wundt defined psychology as the science of human consciousness, and he tried to study the structure of human perceptual experiences in the lab.
-The American William James, in contrast, thought of psychology as the study of mental life and mental functions, and the focus for him was on how people (and other animals) functionally adapted to their environment.
-Sigmund Freud focused on "unconscious" mental forces as the key drivers of human behavior in general and psychopathology in particular.
+The nature of psychology's conceptual problems become clearer when we look at the history of psychology and see that it was founded by pioneers who focused on different subject matters.
+The birth of the discipline is often dated to 1879, which corresponds to the opening of the first scientific laboratory for the empirical investigation of psychological phenomena by Wilhelm Wundt in Germany.
+Wundt defined psychology as the science of human consciousness, and he studied human perceptual experiences in the lab.
+The American William James, in contrast, thought of psychology as the study of mental life and mental functions.
+The primary focus for him was on how people (and other animals) functionally adapted to their environment.
+Sigmund Freud focused on "unconscious" mental forces as the key drivers of human behavior.

 In contrast to each of these positions, John B. Watson proclaimed strongly that concepts like consciousness or unconsciousness were not scientifically viable and that the subject matter of psychology had to be "behavior" (which essentially includes all animal actions) if it was to be a real natural science like physics.
 These fundamentally different formulations begin to get at the heart of the problem.
 The debates about the essential subject matter of psychology show that we are not just talking about differences of opinion at the level of research, findings or even theory (i.e., causal explanations for why things happen).
 Rather, the problem goes deeper than that.
 It is fundamentally about the subject matter and the concepts and categories that one uses to talk about it.
 That is what makes it a "metaphysical" problem.